endless-hu/endless-hu/README.md

 ### 👋 Hi, I’m Hu Zhijing

-I am a master's student in computer science at Columbia University, graduating in Decemeber 2024.
+I recently received a master's degree in computer science from Columbia University.
 Previously, I graduated from Zhejiang University in the College of Electrical Engineering with a bachelor's degree in Electrical Engineering and Automation.

-I am interning at Alibaba Group this summer as a Java SDE in the User Growth team at Miravia, a Spanish e-commerce platform.
+I interned at Alibaba Group in Summer 2024 as a Java SDE in the User Growth team at Miravia, a Spanish e-commerce platform.

-**I am actively seeking a full-time SDE position starting December 2024 in the US and China.**

 ### 👀 I’m interested in ...